The geometry of 2-calibrated manifolds: Introduction and statement of results

+If $(M,D,J)\hookrightarrow (\mathbb{C}\mathbb{P}^N,\omega_{FS})$ is a CR manifold of hypersurface type which has a CR embedding in projective space, then in \cite{Ma05b} we show that the constructions of this paper can be performed in the CR category.
+In particular CR Lefschetz pencils are constructed, yielding CR Morse functions defined away from a CR submanifold of base points.

-If a projective CR manifold is Levi-flat then it makes sense to speak about $r$-generic CR functions (defined to be leafwise $r$-generic holomorphic functions).
-It can be shown that for all $k\gg 1$ there exist \emph{$r$-generic linear systems}: linear systems of $\mathcal{O}(k)\rightarrow \mathbb{C}\mathbb{P}^N$ of rank $m(r)$ whose restriction to $M$ define $r$-generic CR functions away from base points \cite{Ma05b}.
-The existence of such functions can be easily stated as a transversality problem (along $\mathcal{D}$) $\mathcal{P}_{int}$ in the bundle of CR $r$-jets of CR maps from $M$ to $\mathbb{C}\mathbb{P}^{m(r)}$.
-One has to show that it can be \emph{linearized} to a transversality problem $\mathcal{P}_{lin}$ (the bundle, the stratification and the notion of CR $r$-jet all have to be replaced by \emph{linear} analogs) that fits into the ones solved in theorem \ref{thm:main2} (necessarily using the relative theory and with the reference sections belonging to $\mathcal{O}(k)$).
-Then it has to be checked that the solution to $\mathcal{P}_{lin}$ gives rise to a solution of $\mathcal{P}_{int}$.
+All the applications outlined so far for contact manifolds, 2-calibrated foliations, and projective CR manifolds use at most pseudo-holomorphic 1-jets.
+If the CR manifold is Levi-flat then it makes sense to speak about $r$-generic CR functions.
+These are defined to be leafwise $r$-generic holomorphic functions, i.e. functions whose leafwise holomorphic $r$-jet is transverse to the Thom-Boardman stratification of the bundle of holomorphic $r$-jets over each leaf.
+In \cite{Ma05b} we show that Levi-flat CR manifolds embedded in projective space admit for all $k\gg 1$ $r$-generic linear systems.
+These are (holomorphic) linear systems of $\mathcal{O}(k)\rightarrow \mathbb{C}\mathbb{P}^N$ of rank $m(r)$ whose restriction to $M$ define $r$-generic CR functions away from base points (definition \ref{def:rgenseccr}).
+Briefly, such functions are easily seen to be CR functions whose CR $r$-jet prolongation solve $\mathcal{P}_{int}$ a transversality problem over the leaves of the foliation $\mathcal{D}$ in the bundle of CR $r$-jets of CR maps from $M$ to $\mathbb{C}\mathbb{P}^{m(r)}$.
+One has to show that it can be ``linearized" to a transversality problem $\mathcal{P}_{lin}$, (the bundle, the stratification, and the notion of CR $r$-jet all have to be replaced by ``linear" analogs) that fits into the ones solved in theorem \ref{thm:main2}; solutions are shown to exist among restrictions of holomorphic sections $\mathcal{O}(k)$.
+Finally, it has to be checked that the CR solution to $\mathcal{P}_{lin}$ is also a solution of $\mathcal{P}_{int}$.